-- Notice that so far we only described a local acceptance policy.
-Nothing prevents nodes to locally accept different transactions that spend the same output. - Transactions are in one of two states: unconfirmed or confirmed.
+• Transactions are in one of two states: unconfirmed or confirmed.
 Incoming transactions from the broadcast are unconfirmed and added to a pool of transactions called the memory pool.

-Definition 6.14 (Doublespend).
+Definition 20.14 (Doublespend).
 A doublespend is a situation in which multiple transactions attempt to spend the same output.
 Only one transaction can be valid since outputs can only be spent once.
-Nodes accepting different transactions in a doublespend do not agree on the validity of those transactions, and the global state is inconsistent.
+When nodes accept different transactions in a doublespend, the shared state becomes inconsistent.

 - Doublespends may occur naturally, e.g., if outputs are co-owned by multiple users.
-However, often doublespends are intentional - we call these doublespend-attacks: In a transaction, an attacker pretends to transfer an output to a victim, only to doublespend the same output in another transaction back to itself. - Doulespends result in an inconsistent state since the validity of transactions depends on the order in which they arrive.
-If two conflicting transactions are seen by a node, the node considers the first to be valid, see Algorithm 6.13.
-The second transaction is invalid since it spends an output that is already spent.
-The order in which transactions are seen may not be the same for all nodes, hence the inconsistent state. - If doublespends are not resolved, the system state diverges.
+However, often doublespends are intentional we call these doublespend-attacks: In a transaction, an attacker pretends to transfer an output to a victim, only to doublespend the same output in another transaction back to itself. - Doulespends can result in an inconsistent state since the validity of transactions depends on the order in which they arrive.
+If two conflicting transactions are seen by a node, the node considers the first to be valid, see Algorithm 20.13.
+The second transaction is invalid since it tries to spend an output that is already spent.
+The order in which transactions are seen, may not be the same for all nodes, hence the inconsistent state. - If doublespends are not resolved, the shared state diverges.
 Therefore a conflict resolution mechanism is needed to decide which of the conflicting transactions is to be confirmed (accepted by everybody), to achieve eventual consistency.

-Definition 6.15 (Proof-of-Work).
-Proof-of-Work (PoW) is a mechanism that allows a party to prove to another party that a certain amount of computational resources have been utilized for a period of time.
-A function $\mathcal{F}d(c, x) \rightarrow \{true, false\}$ , where difficulty d is a positive number, while challenge c and nonce x are usually bit-strings, is called a Proof-of-Work function if it has following properties:
+Definition 20.15 (Proof-of-Work).
+Proof-of-Work (PoW) is a mechanism that allows a party to prove to another party that a certain amount of computational resources has been utilized for a period of time.
+A function $\mathcal{F}d(c,x) \rightarrow \{true, false\}$, where difficulty d is a positive number, while challenge c and nonce x are usually bit-strings, is called a Proof-of-Work function if it has following properties:

-- 1. $\mathcal{F}d(c, x)$ is fast to compute if d, c, and x are given. - 2.
-For fixed parameters d and c, finding x such that $\mathcal{F}d(c, x) = true$ is computationally difficult but feasible.
+- 1. $\mathcal{F}d(c,x)$ is fast to compute if d, c, and x are given. - 2.
+For fixed parameters d and c, finding x such that $\mathcal{F}d(c,x) = true$ is computationally difficult but feasible.
 The difficulty d is used to adjust the time to find such an x.